-The Importance of Photos in a Stamford Car Accident
+The Importance of Photos in a Bridgeport Car Accident

-For example, a police officer could make a mistake documenting the accident scene, another driver could give a conflicting account of what happened, or the insurance company could argue that your injuries were not caused by the crash.
+For example, a police officer could make a mistake documenting the accident scene, another driver could give a conflicting account of what happened, the other drive may not have insurance, or the insurance company could argue that your injuries were not caused by the crash.
 Photos help eliminate the possibility of incorrect or fabricated testimonies and help you prove your side of the story.
-Car accident photos could be pivotal in establishing liability as to how a car accident occurred.
+Car accident photos could be pivotal in establishing liability as to how an auto accident occurred.

 Being ready to take pictures after a crash is even easier now that most everyone carries a camera in their pocket – the digital camera found on most cell phones.

 Important Photos that You Need to Take After Your Bridgeport Car Accident

 The following is a list of photos or videos that may be helpful for documenting your auto accident and proving your claim:

 - Accident Surroundings.
 Photos of the car accident scene from different perspectives are crucial.
 The photos should show the general conditions at the time, the location of the vehicles after the collision, and any homes or businesses that were in sight of the accident location.
 Photograph any debris in the road, road surface, damaged curbs, potholes, traffic lights that do not operate, or other unsafe road conditions, since they may have contributed to your collision.

 - Property Damage to All Vehicles Involved.
 Take pictures of the interior and exterior of all vehicles that are involved in the car accident.
 Take photos of dents and scratches, shattered windshields or glass, and other property damage.
 Photos should include skid marks on the road, as well as damage to signs, posts, buildings, or other objects involved in the crash.
 The location of the vehicles after the collision are essential photos to take.